 It will be necessary to create some variables and code.

 The BlockSCAD project for this is available at: https://www.blockscad3d.com/community/projects/1048451

-For expedience the calculations are done directly.
+For expedience the calculations are done directly (however, it is suggested for more complex projects that they be done either in variables, or calculated as modules).
 Similarly, it is simpler to create the part in an orientation which is easily machined, for the bottom for example, shown upside down relative its orientation in the box.
 A further consideration is that the rabbet should be slightly increased for the sake of the glue joint, and an option should be added for part spacing.